mardiros/jeepito/docs/source/user/cookbook/07-local-eventstore.rst

 .. important::

     In the real world, we don't tests that a ``InMemoryUnitOfWork`` keep messages, it has been done here has an example.
-The jeepito is responsible of that part, nothing more.
+The messagebus is responsible of that part, nothing more.

     By the way, what has to be is the real EventstoreRepository._add method that received all kind of messages.

-All the basics of the jeepito has been introduced, so, for now, we will create a sql implementation of our repository to get a real storage backend example.
+All the basics of the messagebus has been introduced, so, for now, we will create a sql implementation of our repository to get a real storage backend example.